 Below is a sample legacy residential electric bill with detailed explanations.

-1. Member Service Information – Provides office hours, member service hours and other contact information for MVEC.
+1. MVEC Information – Provides office hours, business and dispatch/outage phone numbers, and other contact information for MVEC.

-5. Cost to Generate Energy You Use (Wholesale Power) – Outlines costs associated with generating electricity you use from our wholesale power providers including the Wholesale Power Cost Adjustment (WPCA).
+2. Cost to Generate – This is the cost of wholesale power that MVEC purchased from generation facilities to power your home in the past month.
+This includes the Wholesale Power Cost Adjustment (WPCA).
 The WPCA is charged to your Main Meter.
-Electricity used on the Energy Wise* meter does not get charged a WPCA.
+Electricity used on the Energy Wise meter does not get charged a WPCA.

-6. Cost to Deliver Energy to Your Location (MVEC Delivery) – Summarizes costs associated with delivering electricity to your home or location.
-The Basic Monthly Service Charge recovers a portion of the cost to maintain the electrical service at your home or location.
+3. Cost to Deliver – This represents MVEC’s local costs to get electricity to your home, such as poles, wires, substations, manpower and other operating expenses.
+This includes the Basic Monthly Service Charge, which recovers a portion of the static cost to maintain the electrical service at your location.
 This charge is included on all member bills – regardless of how much or how little energy is used each month.
-Charges will appear separately for the Main Meter and the Energy Wise* Meter.
+Charges will appear separately for the Main Meter and the Energy Wise Meter.

-9. Messages from MVEC – Read important messages about products, services, promotional offers, notices and events.
+7. Important Messages – Read important messages about products, services, promotional offers, notices and events.

 8. Free Payment Options – Instead of mailing your payment, you can save a stamp by choosing an alternative, FREE way to pay your bill online, by phone or through MVEC’s mobile app, SmartHub.
 Also includes MVEC’s office address.